 “Simon, Simon, behold, Satan demanded to have you, that he might sift you like wheat, but I have prayed for you that your faith may not fail.
 And when you have turned again, strengthen your brothers.”
 (Luke 22:31–32)

-Though Peter failed miserably, the prayer of Jesus preserved him from utter ruin.
-He was brought to bitter weeping and restored to the joy and boldness of Pentecost.
-So, Jesus is interceding for us today that our faith might not fail (Romans 8:34).
+Though Peter, in fact, failed miserably, by denying Jesus three times, the prayer of Jesus preserved him from utter ruin.
+He was brought to bitter weeping and restored to the joy and boldness that showed itself in Peter’s message at Pentecost.
+Jesus is interceding for us today in the same way that our faith might not fail.
+Paul says this in Romans 8:34.

 Jesus promised that his sheep would be preserved and never perish.
 “My sheep hear my voice, and I know them, and they follow me.
 I give them eternal life, and they will never perish, and no one will snatch them out of my hand” (John 10:27–28).

-The reason for this is that God will work to preserve the faith of the sheep.
+The reason for this is that God works to preserve the faith of the sheep.
 “He who began a good work in you will bring it to completion at the day of Jesus Christ” (Philippians 1:6).